 He's been inspired by the more left-of-centre soundtracks rather than the big action movie ones.
 For Sasha, it's composers like Cliff Martinez who did Drive and Traffic, or Trent Reznor from Nine Inch Nails who now scores David Fincher pictures.
 Those are the guys he is aspiring to be like and the mood he desires to create.
 "They really fit with my music.
 So we've been experimenting with a lot of that."

-At the rate he is going, it's like Sasha is operating without the legendary status attached to his name.
-As if his legacy was still unsecured and feverishly in the making.
+At the rate he is going, Sasha is operating without the legendary status attached to his name.
+That his legacy was still unsecured and feverishly in the making.
 The fire still burns in the 45-year-old superstar, which means there has been zero chatter of him taking his foot off the pedal.
 "I've got to keep doing this.
 It's weird, I feel like taking time off, your energy runs down.
 But working every weekend, touring every weekend, and exploring new avenues keeps me fresh."

 Sasha will be appearing over the Winter Music Conference in Miami at the Last Night On Earth Sunset Cruise, Ultra Music Festival, and Crosstown Rebels Present Get Lost.
 You can purchase Sasha's 'Vapourspace' EP by clicking here.